siribsandnes/ComputerNetworksProject/README.md

 The target audience of this system is plant owners, whether it be in private homes or bigger companies.
 We made a simple desktop application with basic design that is easy to use and understand.

 Our group chose to create an IoT system for plant monitoring, utilizing moisture sensors.
-In this report we start by giving a description of the theory and technology used.
-Next we offer a description of the work process during the project in the methodology section.
-Our end results are expressed in the result section.
-The last section of the project report contains reflections and thoughts on improvements and future work we could implement to better our system.
+In this report we start by giving a description of the [theory and technology](#theory-and-technology) used.
+Next we offer a description of the work process during the project in the [methodology](#methodology) section.
+Our end results are expressed in the
+[result](#results) section.
+The last section of the project report contains a [discussion](#discussion) and [reflections and thoughts](#conclusion-and-future-work) on improvements and future work we could implement to better our system.